Secret Warriors (Team White): Roster

-Codename: Slingshot, the daughter of the Griffin.
+Codename: Slingshot, the daughter of the villain Griffin.
 She can run at superhuman speed and bounces back to the point where she began running.
 She was recently injured severely, with both of her arms severed by the Gorgon, and was temporarily unable to remain active with the team.
 However, both arms have now been replaced with technologically advanced prosthetics that afford her some superhuman strength in her hands and she has returned to active duty.
 During combat she is often seen fighting with a retractable javelin.